Skip to content

 Whole vegetables do not provide collagen.
 Super Greens includes bovine collagen peptides, which is one reason it differs from vegetables.
 Each 9 g scoop provides 3.0 g collagen peptides.

 Super Greens also provides vitamin C. Vitamin C contributes to normal collagen formation, but that does not make Super Greens a meal replacement or a vegetable replacement.
-For more background, read our guide to vitamin C and collagen, or explore our skin, hair and nails collection.
+For more background, read our guide to vitamin C and collagen, or explore our Skin, Hair and Nails collection.

 Is Super Greens Worth It If You Already Eat Vegetables?